Canon 100D vs XC10

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More modern: Reflects 2 years of technical progress since the 100D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 100D is the clear winner of the match-up (13 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 100D emerges as the winner of the contest (13 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 100D vs XC10